meshcloud/collie-hub/docs/tutorial/deploy-first-module.md

 ### Perform the second bootstrap pass

 We are however not fully done bootstrapping yet.
 One key benefit of using terraform is that we can just re-execute the module to see if there is any configuration drift between the desired state specified in our collie repositiory and the actual state of resources deployed in the cloud.
+To migrate the status, it may be necessary to logout once from the Azure CLI `az logout` and then login again `az login` to obtain the newly created permissions for the storage container.

 Let's just run the previous command again and see what happens.